LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

         ```

-    Additionally you drop this uri to a file using the same `flux_address.sh` script as used in the 'Older verison of Flux' examples below, and
+    Additionally you drop this uri to a file using the same `flux_address.sh` script as used in the 'Older version of Flux' examples below, and
     then from the login node you can launch a Maestro study that schedules to this nested Flux instance.

     ```console